LiulietLee/LLCalculatorBrain/README.md

 # LLCalculatorBrain
-This is a little stuff that be used to figure out string formula.
+This is a model that is used to figure out string formula.

 ## Installation
 Just move LLCalculatorBrain.swift to your project.